Greg Dyke OBE is the Former FA Chairman and Former Director-General of the BBC.

 He was a non-Executive Director of Manchester United Football Club (1997-99) and has been a Trustee of the Science Museum since 1996.
 He became a Fellow of the Royal Television Society in 1998 and a Fellow of the National Film and Television School in 2002.

 In November 2003, Dyke was formally appointed by the University of York as its new Chancellor, replacing Dame Janet Baker, who had served in the post since November 1991.
-He officially took the post in August 2004.
+He officially took the position in August 2004.
 In this role, he is the honorific and ceremonial head of the University, as well as heading the University Development Board.

 Dyke’s book ‘Inside Story’ was published in September 2004.